 The time range is greater than 2 hours.

 A baseline deviation is the standard deviation from a baseline at a point in time, represented as an integer value.
 You can set health rule conditions based on baseline deviations.
-For example, you can configure a warning condition as 2 standard deviations from the baseline and a critical condition as 4 standard deviations from the baseline.
+For example, you can configure a warning condition as 2 standard deviations from the baseline and a critical condition as four standard deviations from the baseline.

 The Controller uses the following standard formula to calculate the standard deviation:

 standard deviation =

 A = sum of the data values (